 About Francis Thompson

 Poet Francis Thomspon (1850-1907) wrote from a deeply troubled soul.
 Thompson suffered from depression and lived a life of drug addiction and poverty.
 As a frail, shy, introverted child, Thompson had exhibited signs of one who would struggle in life.
 Born into a well-to-do English family, opportunities for higher education were afforded him, but an inner voice drew him to a literary life that resulted in poverty and homelessness on the streets of London.
-He was described by a peer as:
+A peer described him as:

 A stranger figure than Thompson’s was not to be seen in London.
 Gentle in looks, half-wild in externals, his face worn by pain and the fierce reactions of laudanum.
 His hair and straggling beard neglected, he had yet a distinction and aloofness of bearing that marked him in the crowd.
 And when he opened his lips he spoke as a gentleman and a scholar.
 It was impossible and unnecessary to think always of the tragic side of his life.